aerospike/aerospike-tools-validation/README.md

     make
     cd ..

 Then set the `CLIENTREPO` environment variable to point to the `aerospike-client-c` directory.
-The backup tools build process uses that variable to find the client code.
+The validation tools build process uses that variable to find the client code.

     export CLIENTREPO=$(pwd)/aerospike-client-c

-Now clone the source code of the Aerospike backup tools from GitHub.
+Now clone the source code of the Aerospike validation tools from GitHub.

     git clone https://github.com/aerospike/aerospike-tools-validation

-Then build the backup tools and generate the Doxygen documentation.
+Then build the validation tools and generate the Doxygen documentation.

-    cd aerospike-tools-backup
+    cd aerospike-tools-validation
     make
     make docs